saibotsivad/drover/docs/planning/drover-cli.md

 **SDK library only, no CLI** — A Python or JS client library is probably the right abstraction layer eventually, but a CLI is more immediately useful for humans and is easy to build on top of the same library.

 **Config file for auth (e.g. `~/.drover/config`)** — More ergonomic for switching profiles, but adds complexity (file format, multi-profile support, precedence rules).
 Env vars are simpler and already standard for this kind of tool.
-Can revisit if multi-environment use becomes common.

 ---

 ## Key Decisions

-**Python + Click** is the natural fit: the orchestrator is already Python, the team knows it, and Click produces good UX without much boilerplate.
-If the CLI ever needs to be distributed as a standalone binary, PyInstaller or similar can wrap it.

 **`drover start` not `drover run`** — "run" implies synchronous execution.
 Starting a container is an async operation that hands back a container ID; the caller decides what to do next.
 "Start" is more accurate.